Amazon's Cyber Monday 2018 deals are here!

 A bigger screen, and bigger value, on the kid- and parent-friendly Fire tablet.

-Update: As of Friday, Nov.
-24 at 12 p.m.
-ET, the kids Fire HD 10 in blue or pink will be back in stock on Dec.
-4, 2018.
-It can be ordered now and will ship when available.
+Update: As of Sunday Nov.
+25 at 11 a.m.
+PT, the Kids edition of the Fire HD 10 in blue will be back in stock on Dec.
+5. The pink edition returns on Dec.
+4. It can be ordered now and will ship when available.
 Yellow is currently in stock.

 Fire HD 10 Tablet with Show Mode Charging Dock: $145 ($60 off)Sarah Tew/CNET

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 11 a.m.
-PT.
-Update: This specific deal has disappeared as of Nov.
-23 at 5:35 p.m.
-ET but is expected to reappear on Nov.
-24 as part of Amazon's Cyber Monday Deals Week.
-You might still see the deal at checkout as long as your cart has both the plug and an Echo device.